Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/material_panel.rst

    The Link selector has two choices, Data and Object.
-   These two menu choices determine whether the material is linked to the object or to the data, (i.e. a mesh or curve).
+   These two menu choices determine whether the material is linked to the object or to the data, (e.g. a mesh or curve).
 The Data menu item determines that this material will be linked to the mesh's data-block which is linked to the object's data-block.
    The Object menu item determines that the material will be linked to the object's data-block directly.